tdwgithub/sensor-playground/src/arduino/readme.md

 just end up duplicating the instructions for their use that the authors have already provided.

-I do provide the source and libraries that *I* and personally responsible for.
+I do provide the source and libraries that *I'm* personally responsible for.
 If you're not familiar with how to create your own libraries and how to use them I'd suggest taking a look here: https://roboticsbackend.com/arduino-create-library/ and at other sources on the InterWebs.

-The way you can tell the difference between the source code of my own libraries and the Arduino source code of the sketches is the filename extensions.
-If the file name ends with a ".ino", you can assume that's a sketch source file.
-If the filename ends in either ".c++", ".c", you can be pretty sure that those are my own libraries.
-If a filename has an extension of ".h", that's a toss-up.
-I'll try to document where those should live, to limit confusion as much as possible.
-So, if you want to use my sources, you'll need to follow the instructions from the Web about where to locate those files and how to install them into the Arduino environment.
+I've separated the Arduino example sketches from the support libraries I've written.
+If you want to use the examples, you'll need to install those libraries into your copy of the Arduino environment.